Thursday, June 16, 2022

 Note the house in the background has a panel as well.
 This belongs to Delia and Jesus.

 We continue to do holiday markets as we can find them, but focussing on our large textile collection for sale more than our pottery.
-You can search this site with This link: Table of Contents to help you find specific items of our work on previous posts.

 Wednesday, July 25, 2018